nasa/instructions/docs/INSTRUCTIONS.md

 These instructions were previously made into a website.
 The fact that it looked like a website, not documentation, and lacked a nasa.gov domain caused it to attract negative attention.
 Hence, it was reverted back into a markdown file document format.
 Apologies to those who submitted pull requests to improve the old site.

 ### Enabling Discussions and Other Beta Features
-There are some repository configuration, especially for beta features of GitHub, that are not enabled by default.
+There are some repository configurations, especially for beta features of GitHub, that are not enabled by default.
 These often need to be enabled in the settings menu, which is not always available for users who only have write access.
 If there is a feature you see elsewhere in GitHub.com that you don't see enabled on your repository, please reach out to the administrator email.
 We will see if that is a feature we can enable for you.

 One example, would be "discussions", which is a place to have discussions that don't fall squarely within "issues" or "pull requests".
 Reach out to the contact email to get "discussions" enabled on a NASA repository that you can write access to.
 Include your name, email, GitHub username, and repository name.